 miscalculations in domestic and foreign policy, which significantly reduced

 economic and military potential of the country.
-The fall of the economic
+Economic decline

-The technological and military power of Russia has significantly reduced its international authority, made its leadership accommodating, forced it to make numerous concessions and betray the national interests of the country.
-When solving acute international problems, the opinion of the Russian leadership is practically not taken into account, as, for example, when resolving the "Yugoslav crisis".
-Russia's international influence was marked only by its nuclear status.
-The desire to build partnerships with Russia and integrate it into European and other international structures Western countries did not.
-The West did not want to write off the debts of the USSR from Russia, which became a heavy burden on the country and its citizens.
+Russia's technological and military power significantly reduced its international authority, made its leadership accommodating, forced it to make numerous concessions and betray the country's national interests.
+When solving pressing international problems, the opinion of the Russian leadership is practically not taken into account, as, for example, when resolving the “Yugoslav crisis”.
+Russia's international influence was indicated only by its nuclear status.
+Desire to build partnerships with Russia and integrate it into European and other international structures Western countries did not.
+The West did not want to write off Russia’s debts to the USSR, which placed a heavy burden on the country and its citizens.

 It is obvious that the preservation and development of Russia as an economic,